ktbarrett/hdltypes/README.md

 cmake ../hdltypes -DCMAKE_BUILD_TYPE=Debug
 ```

-If you have multiple C++ compilers on your system, note that CMake respects the contents of the `CC` and `CXX` environment variable.
+If you have multiple C++ compilers on your system, note that CMake respects the `CC` and `CXX` environment variables.
 For more info, read the [cmake documentation](https://cmake.org/cmake/help/latest/).

 ### Test Application

-Or you can build and run the test application.
+Once the project is confgured, you can build and run the test application.
+From your build directory:

 ```bash
 cmake --build --target test_app .
 ./test_app
 ```

-The test application is written with Catch2, `--help` should illustrate options you can pass to the test application.
+The test application is written with Catch2. `./test_app --help` should illustrate options you can pass to the test application.
 See [Catch2's documentation](https://github.com/catchorg/Catch2/blob/master/docs/command-line.md#top) on the subject for more details.

 ### Using the Installed Library in Another C++ Project